 - Panuveitis: In people with this type, inflammation affects all parts of the eye.

-Cataracts are the result of cloudy films developing over the eye lens, leading to impaired vision.
+Cataracts result from cloudy films developing over the eye lens, leading to impaired vision.
 The Arthritis Foundation notes that inflammatory conditions such as PsA may advance the formation of cataracts.

 - cloudy vision